DJRHails/watcher-ui/README.md

 ## :wrench: Technology

-Watcher UI is built on the shoulders of giants!
+Watcher UI is a UI library designed for decentralised React webapps written in TypeScript.

-At it's core it is uses [Styled Components] & [Styled System].
-For its layout components it utilises [Reflexbox] and to keep the components modular and documentation inline I use [Storybook].
-It uses [Rimble] Icons.
+It is styled and themed with [Styled Components] and [Styled System].
+[Storybook] is used heavily to keep the components modular and document use-cases.
+It also uses [Rimble] Icons with some custom additions.

 ### Inspiration
 - [World Food Programme UI Kit]
 - [Rimble]
 - [Aragon UI]
+- [Chakra UI]

 [Styled Components]:https://github.com/styled-components/styled-components
 [Styled System]:https://https://styled-system.com/